What is Epilepsy?

 Epilepsy is a neurological disorder, in which there occur disturbance of the nervous functions.
 Epilepsy is a term used for a disorder in which a person suffers from repeated attacks of seizures (convulsions).

-A seizure is a term used due to disturbed electrical impulses of brain person shows an abnormal behavior and attention.
+A seizure is a term used due to disturbed electrical impulses of the brain person shows abnormal behavior and attention.

-In seizures due to disturbed electrical impulses in brain the neurons or nerve cells send deranged signals to different parts of the body.
-And due to these deranged signals, the part affected react abnormally such as people show strange behavior, emotions, and strange sensations.
+In seizures due to disturbed electrical impulses in the brain, the neurons or nerve cells send deranged signals to different parts of the body.
+Due to these deranged signals, the part affected reacts abnormally such as people showing strange behaviour, emotions, and strange sensations.

 Some people may lose normal conscious or have a violent muscle spasm.